NCBI-Hackathons/HASSL_Homogeneous_Analysis_of_SRA_rnaSequencing_Libraries/README.md

-# RNAseq analysis pipeline
+# HISS - Homogeneous Analysis of SRA RNAseq libraries

-This snakemake pipeline is designed to take SRA run accession numbers and output both sorted bam alignments and raw read counts for an infinite number of samples.
+HISS is a snakemake pipeline designed to take SRA run accession numbers and output both sorted bam alignments and raw read counts for an infinite number of samples.

 ## Setup your environment

-We've included a handy setupsnake.py tool to gather references and build the hisat index for you.
+HISS includes a handy setupsnake.py tool to gather references and build the hisat index for you.
 This will put the GRCh38.p4 reference and annotation files in the `lib` directory and build the hisat index there as well.